-Regarding the crime of knowingly receiving a stolen motor vehicle, like the general theft statute, the general crime of knowingly receiving stolen property includes receiving a stolen motor vehicle.
-See N.J.S.2C:20-7.
-This crime is graded in the same manner as the crime of theft, meaning receiving a stolen motor vehicle is a crime of the third degree, but is a crime of the second degree if the motor vehicle is valued at \$75,000 or more.
-As with the new standalone allocation for theft of a motor vehicle, the bill establishes knowingly receiving a stolen motor vehicle as a separately allocated crime, to be graded in the same manner as currently graded, with the \$75,000 threshold establishing the higher degree of crime.
+Under current law, like the general theft statute, the general crime of knowingly receiving stolen property includes receiving a stolen motor vehicle.
+The crime of receiving a stolen motor vehicle is graded in the same manner as the crime of theft, as a crime of the third degree, but is a crime of the second degree if the motor vehicle is valued at \$75,000 or more.
+The bill establishes knowingly receiving a stolen motor vehicle as a separately allocated crime, to be graded in the same manner as currently graded, with the \$75,000 threshold establishing the higher degree of crime.

-Concerning the requisite knowledge regarding the stolen vehicle, the current law provides for a legal presumption of knowledge when a person: is found to be in possession or control of two or more items of property, stolen on two or more separate occasions; has received a stolen property in another transaction within the year preceding the transaction charged; or being a person in the business of buying or selling property of the sort received (motor vehicles), acquires the property without having ascertained by reasonable inquiry that the person from whom it was obtained had a legal right to possess and dispose of it.
-This current presumption is renamed as a permissive inference, permitting an inference on the above stated factors, as well as two others not necessarily related to motor vehicles: the person is found in possession of two or more defaced access devices; and the person is found in possession of property of a cargo carrier without proper documentation or other evidence of right of possession.
+Current law also provides for a legal presumption of knowledge regarding the stolen vehicle when a person: is found to be in possession or control of two or more items of property, stolen on two or more separate occasions; has received a stolen property in another transaction within the year preceding the transaction charged; or being a person in the business of buying or selling property of the sort received (motor vehicles), acquires the property without having ascertained by reasonable inquiry that the person from whom it was obtained had a legal right to possess and dispose of it, as well as two others not necessarily related to motor vehicles: the person is found in possession of two or more defaced access devices; and the person is found in possession of property of a cargo carrier without proper documentation or other evidence of right of possession.
+This presumption under current law is renamed as a permissive inference.

-The same legal inferences for knowledge would apply to the separately allocated crime of receiving a stolen motor vehicle, but would be specifically applicable to activities related to motor vehicles and not items of property generally, and would additionally create an inference for being in possession of a motor vehicle without proper documentation or other evidence of right of possession (based on the current law's presumption concerning property of a cargo carrier).
+The permissive inferences of knowledge would apply to the separately allocated crime of receiving a stolen motor vehicle, but would be specifically applicable to activities related to motor vehicles and not items of property generally.
+Additionally, the bill would create a permissive inference for being in possession of a motor vehicle without proper documentation or other evidence of right of possession, which is based on the current law's presumption concerning property of a cargo carrier.